 The good thing is that, unlike every diet you’ve ever been on, there are no rules.
 Intuitive eating is a set of guiding principles, it’s not hard-and-fast.
 There’s nothing wrong with grabbing a sandwich and a packet of crisps on the go when you’re very busy.

 Dr Thomas says, “If you can’t make every meal a mindful meal, a smaller step would be to have one mindful bite.
 At the beginning of the meal sit down, think through the texture, the flavour, the temperature, and all the other sensory qualities of the food – just check in with it as literally a bite-sized moment you can enjoy straight away,” she explains.

 “Intuitive eating is a process, and it does take time, but the nice thing about it is that it’s flexible,” she adds.
 “Of course it’s great if you can make time to close your laptop, even if it’s just 10 to 15 minutes, but I’ll sometimes work through my lunch break because I don’t have time.”

 Similarly, don’t beat yourself up if you only have time to grab a granola bar between meetings.
 It’s always better to eat something than to just keep pushing on because you can’t take a perfect lunch break.

 Have you tried eating more intuitively and mindfully?
 Let us know by tweeting @WorkspaceGroup and share your experience.

 Do you want to join our thriving community of businesses?
-Browse our portfolio of over 65 locations across London, check out our inspiring events calendar, and if you're not ready for your own space, you can find information on all our flexible co-working membership too.
+Browse our portfolio of over 64 properties across London, check out our inspiring events calendar, and if you're not ready for your own space, you can find information on all our flexible co-working membership too.